open-policy-agent/opa/docs/docs/ocp/concepts.md

       - Example: `my-prod-bucket`
     - Key: Path and or name of the bundle to be built
       - Example: `prod/bundle.tar.gz`
-    - Region: Aws region bucket was created in
+    - Region: AWS region bucket was created in
     - Credentials: Reference a named Secret for authenticating with the target object store.
   - GCP Cloud Storage (gcp):
     - Project: GCP project the bucket is a part of